nicholaswmin/automap/benchmark/performance-runner/README.md

 ### Output

-These are different output visualisations:
+The different ways of visualising the measurements.

 #### `runner.toHistograms()`